 Experience Merimbula by air with Merimbula Air Services and enhance the experience of whale watching from September – November when whales bask in our southern waters.
 Seals, penguins and dolphins are regular visitors and you may spot a seal basking near the Merimbula Bridge.

-If you would rather float your own boat and make way under your own steam choose from Kiah Wilderness Tours, Coastlife Adventures, Merimbula Divers Lodge or Australia's Coastal Wilderness Adventures.
+If you would rather float your own boat and make way under your own steam choose from Kiah Wilderness Tours, Coastlife Adventures or Merimbula Divers Lodge.
 They will show you how to surf, snorkel, scuba, kayak or take you safely through the best that nature has to offer by foot.

 For the Whole Family